Federal Visibility vs. Federal Revenue

 | Top 10% | 54% |

-That is a 3.18× increase in the likelihood of winning.
+That is a 3.18× increase in the likelihood of winning between the bottom and top deciles.

 This gap is not marginal.
 It represents a fundamental shift in whether a business ever breaks into the federal market at all.